 How could I send my kids away?
 The truth is I don’t know how I do.

 My heart sinks in the pit of my stomach with every drop off and I have to hold back the tears.

-But it’s those phone calls I get when Georgia is squealing down the phone with excitement yelling “I GOT INTO THE CHEERLEADING SQUAD!“ Or her bursting with excitement with a list a mile long detailing the events of the social calendar for the weekend or something epic that has just happened that gets me through it.
+But it’s those phone calls I get when Georgia is squealing down the phone with excitement yelling “I GOT INTO THE CHEERLEADING SQUAD!“ Or her bursting with excitement with a list a mile long detailing the events of the social calendar for the weekend.
+Or something epic that has just happened, that is what gets me through it.
 I seriously couldn’t be more proud of her at how she has handled being away from all of us.
 She has definitely put the big girl pants on and takes everything in her own stride.

 My little girl is growing up before my eyes and I swear she grows a few inches every time I see her.
 So hard to believe she’s only 12, soon to be 13 in just a few months.

 I think my biggest battle is having other people parenting her instead of me.
 Like when I had a phone call at 9pm at night telling me she was rocking a super high temperature.
 The house mother promised me she would keep an eye on her all night and I just had to have trust in her that she would.
 I physically felt ill and wanted to jump in the car and go straight to her.
 Because I know every child just wants their mum when they’re sick – these are the phone calls where I really have to keep my shit together.